Twitter is the new AP. By that I mean Associated Press, not Adrian Peterson. Everything breaks there first; because it’s so easy.

 However, press releases make a good starting point for an article, because you have all the 5 Ws and the stats ready to copy and paste.

 The quotes are USELESS though- I never copy those.
-PR professionals have told me these quotes are always made up, never actually said by the individual they’re attributed to.
-They’re written by the department, not said by the coach/player.
+PR professionals have told me these quotes are usually made up, never actually said by the individual they’re attributed to.
+They’re written by the department, not said coach/player.
 And 99% of the time the quotes are cliche and dull.
-Standard boilerplate.

 “We are pleased to announce our partnership with x.”
 “We are honored to welcome y to the x family.”
 BORING.